Biboy-al/Fredo/README.md

 - The defender may look for evidence of keylog files on infected machines.
   1. To make it more legitimite, the file used to store and exfiltrate the data, will be stored in a secure place. calling itself the "security.log" file.

-- The defender may use network traffic analysis to find your C2 server's IP address or domain.
-This can be used to blocklist it at the gateway, and also for a takedown request to be actioned.

 - Reboot the client machines so that the malware will be forced to shut down.
   1. Malware adds itself as a schedulled task.
 When user exit, and opens windows the malware will run again.
 This sets up persistency